 Carrie creates flame-worked glass in an interdisciplinary practice incorporating sound, light, fire, electronics, dance, and film to address emotional, spiritual, and physical states and thresholds.
 Her preferred materials are invisible or transparent: sound and clear glass.
 Her work is made with fire: ‘this elemental process speaks to my recurring subjects of human connection, self-knowledge, and flight and stasis.
 I build environments and situations to which people privately bring their deepest selves to visually public installations’.

 Jeff Zimmer creates works with glass that explore ambiguity, morality and mortality in contemporary society and politics.
 His pieces are designed to engage with the sensual experiences of mystery and light.
 He subverts notions of light, investigating its capacity for evocation, mystery and ambiguity in place of its traditional associations with clarity, divinity, revelation and simplified notions of truth.

 For this exhibition, Jeff will present works from three ongoing series: The Disconnect Between Action & Consequence, I’m Afraid of You, and Mobile Shrines.

-You will be able to see this striking showcase as part of the annual VAS exhibition.
-For 2018, VAS and the Scottish Society of Artists (SSA) will present a single exhibition; OPEN.
-Curated by both societies, VAS and the SSA will show the furthest extremes of contemporary art practice, from craft to digital and everything in between.
+Visitors saw this striking showcase as part of the annual VAS exhibition.
+For 2018, VAS and the Scottish Society of Artists (SSA) presented a single exhibition; OPEN.
+Curated by both societies, VAS and the SSA showed the furthest extremes of contemporary art practice, from craft to digital and everything in between.